Shahriar-Kariman/CS3383_Assignemnt_5/CS3383_Assignment5.md

   cost = sum(abs(x-avrage) for x in X[i:j])
 ```

-I know how the brute force calcualtion should look like.
+I know how the brute force calculation should look like.

 ```py
 def bruteForce_clustering(X):